“Bees account for one in every three mouthfuls of food we consume every day.”

 The bee population is declining at an alarming rate worldwide.
 Why is this important?
 Because, bees play an incredibly important role in our ecosystem.
 Honey bees, both wild and domestic, are responsible for about 80% of all pollination worldwide.
 A single colony can pollinate 300 million flowers every day.
 Although grains are primarily pollinated by the wind, the bees pollinate the majority of fruits, nuts and vegetables.
 Without them, these food groups would cease to exist.
 Bees pollinate seventy (out of the top 100) human food crops, this equates to about 90% of the world’s nutrition.
 Hence, bees are incredibly important and we depend on them for survival.

-This year, bees have had a tough start to the summer.
-A late, wet spring followed by April showers meant living conditions were difficult for insects in the garden (with the exception of slugs).
-On the other hand, the recent warm weather has encouraged growth of many summer flowering shrubs, trees and herbaceous plants.
-Now is an ideal time to continue this growth, by planting summer flowering shrubs, cottage garden flowers and patio flowers.
+Now is an ideal time to attract bees to your garden by planting summer flowering shrubs, cottage garden flowers and patio flowers.
 During the months of July and August you can sow a wide variety of flowering plants from seed.
 The soil temperatures are ideal for fast germination of a wide variety of flowering seeds including Wallflowers, Pansies, Violas and Double Daisies.

 What Do Bees Do?

 Bees and plants have a symbiotic relationship.
 Bees help plants to pollinate their seed, allowing a plant to reproduce.
 Whilst a bee receives nectar which they then give to their larvae (baby bee) as a source of energy.
 The bee also uses the nectar to make honey.

 How Do I Attract Bees To My Garden?

 - Plant flowers that flower at different times of the year.